veritise/veritise-node/README.md

 # Usage

-It's recommended to run the commands from en empty working dir.
+1. **Create directory for your node data** It's recommended to run the commands from empty working dir.

 The network configuration, data and docker files will be created inside the target folder ('./target') by default.